Nationals vs. Giants Player Props Betting Odds

 MLB Props Today: San Francisco Giants

-- The Giants will send Anthony DeSclafani (3-1) to the mound for his seventh start this season.
+- Logan Webb (2-5) will take to the mound for the Giants and make his eighth start of the season.

 |Opponent